Eric-dpy-Git/EricDuprey_2_10122020/README.md

-P2_Reservia

-@code by Yed@
+Hy,

+That is my first code !

+It was for Openclassrooms first project of the complete training.

+After courses on HTML5 et CSS3 i had to integrate a model in thoses language froml scratch.

+In fact, it was so hard at times !

+Your brain isn't prepare to that !

+It is like a batism...

-My first code for Openclassrooms project 2 in Web Dev training I explained my actions on each commands in the code
+I explained my actions on each commands in the code.

-Thank you for your comments
-Yed
+Thank!
+Eric